Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Test cases and results for dense gas

 \subsubsection{Supersonic flow over a smoothly varying expansion ramp}

 In this test case a Mach 2 flow over a smooth expansion ramp with $20^o$ inclination is considered.
-Since the incoming flow is supersonic, it is expected to have a smooth transition and according to the principles of gas dynamics, an expansion fan should evolve from the surface if the flow is for a perfect gas as shown in figure(\ref{Expansion_Ramp_PGEOS}).
-In the case of dense gas, starting from the leading edge an expansion shock is observed as the fundamental derivative transition takes from positive to negative as shown in figure (\ref{Expansion_Ramp_VWEOS}).
+Three grids are chosen for the study $1000\times1000$,$750\times750$ and $500\times 500 $.
+Solutions on Fine grid are presented for the purpose.
+Since the test case is smooth one a grid independent study is also made for this test case.
+Since the incoming flow is supersonic, it is expected to have a smooth transition and according to the principles of gas dynamics, an expansion fan should evolve from the surface if the flow is for a perfect gas as shown in figure (\ref{fig:MOVERS+PGEOS_200x200}).
+In the case of dense gas, near the leading edge an expansion shock is observed, as the fundamental derivative transition takes from positive to negative as shown in figures (\ref{movers+500x500}, \ref{RICCA500x500}).